stephenredfield/InstructorResources/ProctoredExams.md

 2. In Canvas, open the associated Quiz and select **Edit**.
 3. Under **Assign**.
 4. Under **Assign to** enter the name of the student being offered an extension and set the new timeframe for this student in **Due**, **Available from**, and **Until**.

-NOTE: If the incident requiring an extension occurs on the weekend, Ecampus Testing may not be able to get this done very quickly.
-In that event, you may choose to email the proctor directly.
-For ProctorU the appropriate email address is passwords@proctoru.com .

 ## Proctor Approval